xlladdins/xll/docs/Excel4MacrosE-G.md

 **FSIZE**(**file\_num**)

-File\_num    is the unique ID number of the file whose size you want to know.
+File\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique ID number of the file whose size you want to know.
 File\_num is returned by a previously executed FOPEN function.
-If file\_num is not valid, FSIZE returns the \#VALUE\! error value.
+If file\_num is not valid, FSIZE returns the
+\#VALUE\! error value.

 **Example**